evanjbowling/base/README.md

 (require '[com.evanjbowling.base :as b])
 ```

-There are two main functions: `to-base` and `to-base-seq`.
-The first produces a string representation while the second exposes the values as a sequence to support rendering in other formats (e.g. HTML).
+There are two main functions:

+* `to-base` - returns a string representation
+* `to-base-seq` - returns a sequence of numeric values (For every value v, 0 <= v < base) with two parts: integer sequence and fractional sequence.

+The sequence version is meant to be useful for exploring the whole sequence (the fractional sequence may be infinite) or for encoding the values in another format (e.g. HTML).

+### String Representations

+The `to-base` function maps every digit value in the sequence to the relevant character for the base.

 Convert simple decimals: